ooyala/statusz/README.md

 full list of possible `options`:

 * `:format` -- one of `:html`, `:text`, `:json` (defaults to `:html`).
-* `:fields` -- an array; some subset of `["git directory", "latest commit", "current branch", "date", "current user on deploy host", "git user info", "all commits"]` (defaults to the whole thing).
+* `:fields` -- an array; some subset of `["git directory", "latest commit", "containing branches", "date", "current user on deploy host", "git user info", "all commits"]` (defaults to the whole thing).
 * `:extra_fields` -- a hash of arbitrary keys and values that will be stringified.
 You can override values in `:fields` if you wish.